Øresund Line

 The Øresund Line (Öresundsbanan, Øresundbanen) is a railway between Copenhagen in Denmark and Malmö in Sweden via the Øresund Bridge.
 It operates 24/7, and a journey between the two cities takes 35 to 40 minutes.
 On the Swedish side it is managed by the Swedish Transport Administration, on the Danish side by Banedanmark.

 The railway line approaches Copenhagen from the Continental Line south of Malmö and heads west, passing over the Øresund Bridge on the lower section of the Peberholm artificial island, under Copenhagen Airport to Copenhagen Central Station.
 In Malmö, the City Tunnel connects the railway directly to Malmö C.

-Øresund trains are operated by DSB on the Danish side and SJ Öresund on the Swedish side.
+Øresundståg lit. 'Øresund train' are operated by VR Sverige AB on the Swedish and Danish side.
 They connect Copenhagen and Malmö, with onward connections to Gothenburg, Kalmar, and Karlskrona.
-On the Danish side, many trains continue northwards on the Coast Line to Helsingør.
-SJ operates SJ 2000 high-speed trains between Stockholm, Malmö, and Copenhagen.
+On the Danish side, the trains continue northwards on the Boulevard Line to Østerport.
+DSB also operates InterCity and regional services to Aarhus and Slagelse from CPH Airport station.
+SJ operates SJ X2000 high-speed trains between Stockholm, Malmö, and Copenhagen.
 Freight trains are operated by Railion using EG locomotives.